dohertyguirand/Scrolling-Platfomer-Game-Engine/README.md

 **Known Bugs:**
 * As of 4/25/2020, a collision between two entities will cause all onscreen entities with a similar reaction to activate their effect.
 (Ex: Stomping on a koopa kills all onscreen koopas).
-* As of 4/26/2020, a new profile can only be added if the profile name is original, this bug is listed as a todo in XMLProfileReader
+* As of 4/26/2020, a new profile can only be added if the profile name is original, this bug is listed as a todo in XMLProfileReader.
+The new profile's photo will show up as default photo but shows up as selected photo when program is reran.

 Extra credit: You can choose which game you want to play and get a preview of each from